jaredly/geometricart/Roadmap.md

 -> do a toposort? mayyybe.
 -> know how wide a ribbon is, so we know .... how much of an intersection needs to be above?

+ok we have a basic render.
+Next:
+- i thiiiink I actually want the `isBack` to be defined on the `Line`, not on the `Kind`.

+> make it so I support multiple linesss

 # Memory what